Robert Lawrence Kuhn

 Robert Lawrence Kuhn (born November 6, 1944) is an American public intellectual and investment banker.
-He is also an author, television producer, columnist and commentator, especially on topics related to China.
-Kuhn is the creator of the PBS series Closer to Truth.
+He is also an author, television producer, columnist and commentator, especially on topics related to the People's Republic of China.
+Kuhn is the creator of the PBS series Closer to Truth which focuses on science and philosophy.
 He has been called "one of the Western world's most prolific interpreters of Beijing's policies".
 Some of his work has been criticized as pro-China propaganda.

 Education

 Kuhn received a bachelor's degree in human biology from Johns Hopkins University (Phi Beta Kappa) in 1964, a PhD in anatomy and brain research from the University of California, Los Angeles' Brain Research Institute in 1968 and a Master of Science in management as a Sloan fellow from the MIT Sloan School of Management in 1980.